 The three key reasons behind acts of illegal graffiti are:

-1. Politics/Ideology: The news stories we listed above all involved sites being targetted by racist messages.
-Individual's used the job sites to express their views at the high cost of site closures and damage to property.
+1. Politics/Ideology: The news stories we listed above all involved sites being targeted by racist messages.
+Individuals used the job sites to express their views at the high cost of site closures and damage to property.

 3. Self Promotion: This group considers graffiti to be artwork rather than petty vandalism.
 They are likely to 'tag' their name or larger pieces of graffiti at your sites.

 As for why construction sites are targeted, the sad reality is that many engaged in this activity see construction sites as an easy target due to the lack of adequate security measures.

 The information below, taken from WCCTV's Comprehensive Guide to Construction Site Security, provides construction project managers with an overview of protecting job sites from vandals.